 Why Do Anesthesia Errors Occur?

 When there is a lack of qualified personnel on the team, errors could occur.
-Mistakes may also happen because the medical team failed review a patient’s medical history.
+Mistakes may also happen because the medical team failed to review a patient’s medical history.
 The patient may have certain risk factors in his or her medical history that may call for caution.
-In some cases, lack of attention to details such as the patient’s weight may also lead to anesthesia errors.
+In some cases, a lack of attention to details such as the patient’s weight may also lead to anesthesia errors.

 Seeking Compensation for Your Losses for a Surgical Error in Morgantown, WV

-You may be able to seek damages including but not limited to medical expenses, lost income, hospitalization, permanent injuries, disabilities and past and future pain and suffering.
+You may be able to seek damages including but not limited to medical expenses, lost income, hospitalization, permanent injuries, disabilities, and past and future pain and suffering.
 The Robinette Legal Group PLLC represents injured victims and their families in personal injury cases, including those that involve medical negligence, throughout the state of West Virginia.
 Contact us at 304-594-1800 to find out how we can help you.